plblum/jivs/README.md

 ##### ValueHost members
 Here are the arguments, parameters, and config members for all ValueHost functions of the [Builder API](#configuring-the-validationmanager-the-builder-api).
-- name – The ValueHost name.
+- `name` – The `ValueHost` name.
 Required.
 See [Naming each ValueHost](#naming-each-valuehost).
 If you repeat the same name after calling `builder.startUILayerConfig()`, you want to modify that ValueHost configuration.
-- dataType – The data type.
-Generally recommended to be setup, although the actual value provided by ValueHost.setValue() can be used to infer the data type.
+- `dataType` – The data type.
+Generally recommended to be setup, although the actual value provided by `ValueHost.setValue()` can be used to infer the data type.
 See [Lookup Keys: Data Types and Companion Tools](#lookup-keys-data-types-and-companion-tools).
-- label – The text to show in the {Label} and {SecondLabel} tokens of an error message.
+- `label` – The text to show in the {Label} and {SecondLabel} tokens of an error message.
-- labell10n – Localization key to get the label from the [TextLocalizerService](#localizing-strings-textlocalizerservice).
+- `labell10n` – Localization key to get the label from the [TextLocalizerService](#localizing-strings-textlocalizerservice).
-- initialValue – An initial native value for the ValueHost.
+- `initialValue` – An initial native value for the `ValueHost`.
 If not assigned, it is initially undefined.
-- initialEnabled - ValueHosts have an enabled state.
-When it is false, validation and setting their value is blocked, plus attempts to get the validation state report no error, except to say the ValidationStatus is Disabled.
-Use initialEnabled=false to configure the ValueHost as disabled.
+- `initialEnabled` – `ValueHosts` have an enabled state.
+When it is false, validation and setting their value is blocked, plus attempts to get the validation state report no error, except to say the `ValidationStatus` is Disabled.
+Use initialEnabled=false to configure the `ValueHost` as disabled.
 If omitted, the state is initially true.
 See [Disabling a ValueHost](#disabling-a-valuehost) for more.
-- calcFn – Assign the function used by CalcValueHost to determine its value.
+- `calcFn` – Assign the function used by `CalcValueHost` to determine its value.
 See [Using CalcValueHost](#using-calcvaluehost).
-- group – Group validation is a tool to group ValueHosts with a specific submit command when validating.
-If used, create a name for the group and use it on all ValueHosts and calls to validate() that share the group.
+- `group` – Group validation is a tool to group `ValueHosts` with a specific submit command when validating.
+If used, create a name for the group and use it on all `ValueHosts` and calls to validate() that share the group.
 The name matching is case insensitive.
-- parserLookupKey – When you have [configured parsing](#datatypeparsers) for FieldValueHosts, this overrides the default parser.
+- `parserLookupKey` – When you have [configured parsing](#datatypeparsers) for `FieldValueHosts`, this overrides the default parser.
 Specify a lookupKey to match one that you have registered with the DataTypeParserService.
-- parserCreator – An alternative to parserLookupKey that provides a function callback to create the parser object.
+- `parserCreator` – An alternative to `parserLookupKey` that provides a function callback to create the parser object.
 The function has this definition: `(valueHost: IFieldValueHost) => IDataTypeParser | null;`
+- `propertyName` – The actual property name on the model.
+If its the same as Config.name, this can be undefined.
+Helps mapping between model and valuehost.

 ### Getting a ValueHost
 Start with a ValidationManager instance.
 It should already be configured with ValueHosts.
 Supposing *vm* has that ValidationManager, do this to get a ValueHost: